citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteDetailResponseModel.md

 `func (o *SiteDetailResponseModel) UnsetTrustRequestsSentToTheXmlServicePort()`

 UnsetTrustRequestsSentToTheXmlServicePort ensures that no value is present for TrustRequestsSentToTheXmlServicePort, not even an explicit nil
+### GetLicensesWithExpiredSwm

+`func (o *SiteDetailResponseModel) GetLicensesWithExpiredSwm() string`

+GetLicensesWithExpiredSwm returns the LicensesWithExpiredSwm field if non-nil, zero value otherwise.

+### GetLicensesWithExpiredSwmOk

+`func (o *SiteDetailResponseModel) GetLicensesWithExpiredSwmOk() (*string, bool)`

+GetLicensesWithExpiredSwmOk returns a tuple with the LicensesWithExpiredSwm field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLicensesWithExpiredSwm

+`func (o *SiteDetailResponseModel) SetLicensesWithExpiredSwm(v string)`

+SetLicensesWithExpiredSwm sets LicensesWithExpiredSwm field to given value.

+### HasLicensesWithExpiredSwm

+`func (o *SiteDetailResponseModel) HasLicensesWithExpiredSwm() bool`

+HasLicensesWithExpiredSwm returns a boolean if a field has been set.

+### SetLicensesWithExpiredSwmNil

+`func (o *SiteDetailResponseModel) SetLicensesWithExpiredSwmNil(b bool)`

+ SetLicensesWithExpiredSwmNil sets the value for LicensesWithExpiredSwm to be an explicit nil

+### UnsetLicensesWithExpiredSwm
+`func (o *SiteDetailResponseModel) UnsetLicensesWithExpiredSwm()`

+UnsetLicensesWithExpiredSwm ensures that no value is present for LicensesWithExpiredSwm, not even an explicit nil
 ### GetLicensingAlerts

 `func (o *SiteDetailResponseModel) GetLicensingAlerts() []LicensingAlertResponseModel`